MarySed/wobbly-sphere/README.md

 # All Hail the Wobbly Sphere

 That's right.
 I just wanted to make a weird sphere in react-three-fiber.
+Featuring the distort material from r3f-drei.

+P.S. try clicking on it.

 # How To